sanjay-namdeo/notes/misc/iso8583-message.md

 This attribute is used to specify what character will be used in padding operations.
 This attribute only allows one character of the string.
 The padding operation itself has been explained in the align attribute above.

 ## empty-value
-When a bit value is fully trimmed, it will result in an empty string value.
+When a bit of value is fully trimmed, it will result in an empty string value.
 By specifying this attribute, you can replace the empty string value with any other values you want.
-For example, you specify empty-value="abcd" in iso field number 4.
-If field number 4 is activated and has an empty string, the field number 4 will have value abcd instead of an empty string.
+For example, you specify `empty-value="abcd"` in iso field number 4.
+If field number 4 is activated and has an empty string, the field number 4 will have value `abcd` instead of an empty string.

 #### Reference [nucleus8583](https://github.com/robbik/nucleus8583/blob/master/wiki/Manual.wiki)